Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Discussion

 As a practical illustration, we now evaluate the propagation speeds ($a$) presented in tables \ref{tab:1} and \ref{tab:2} using parameters characteristic of microchannel applications.
 In the analysis that follows, the transport coefficients in \eqref{eq:coefficients} have been appropriately adjusted for the geometry employed in \citet{temprano2023single}, which is bounded by one SHS and solid wall rather than the two SHSs considered in \S\ref{sec:Formulation}.
-In regions M, $\text{M}_\text{E}$, $\text{A}_\text{E}$ and $\text{D}_\text{E}$, $\theta \approx 4$, $\sigma \approx 20.8$, and therefore, the dimensionless propagation speed is predicted to be $a \approx 0.04$.
-Using $\epsilon \hat{U} = 2.4 \times 10^{-4}\SI{}{\meter/ \second}$ as the velocity scale, a surfactant flux perturbation is advected out of the channel at approximately $9.6 \times 10^{-6}\SI{}{\meter/ \second}$ when Marangoni effects dominate, significantly slower than the fluid itself.
-For regions A and D, $\alpha \approx 0.4$, $\beta \approx 3.7$, $\delta \approx 1$, and therefore, $a \approx 0.19$.
-Thus, when advection or diffusion dominates, we find that the surfactant flux disturbance is advected out of the channel at approximately $4.5 \times 10^{-5}\SI{}{\meter/ \second}$, approximately five times faster than the propagation speed in region M. The difference in propagation speed is because shear-free liquid--gas interfaces (regions A and D) that lack surfactant gradients give rise to greater streamwise velocities than immobilised liquid--gas interfaces (region M) with substantial surfactant gradients.
-We can then vary these parameters to maximise the propagation speed in regions M, A and D, and therefore, if we suppose a bolus of surfactant enters and leaves the channel in the measurement time interval, we can evaluate and then minimise the space and time-averaged drag reduction for microchannel applications.
+In regions M, $\text{M}_\text{E}$, $\text{A}_\text{E}$ and $\text{D}_\text{E}$, $\theta \approx 4$, $\zeta \approx 20.8$, and therefore, the dimensionless propagation speed is predicted to be $a \approx 0.04$.
+Using $\epsilon \hat{U} = 2.4 \times 10^{-4}\SI{}{\meter/ \second}$ as the velocity scale, a surfactant-flux perturbation is advected out of the channel at approximately $9.6 \times 10^{-6}\SI{}{\meter/ \second}$ when Marangoni effects dominate, significantly slower than the fluid itself.
+For regions A and D, $\alpha \approx 0.4$, $\beta \approx 3.7$, $\delta \approx 1$, and therefore, $a \approx 0.19$. \st{Thus, when advection or diffusion dominates the surfactant transport over each period, we find that the surfactant-flux disturbance is advected out of the channel at approximately $4.5 \times 10^{-5}\SI{}{\meter/ \second}$, approximately five times faster than the propagation speed in region M}.
+The difference in propagation speed is because shear-free liquid--gas interfaces (regions A and D) that lack surfactant gradients give rise to greater streamwise velocities than immobilised liquid--gas interfaces (region M) with substantial surfactant gradients.
+We can then vary these parameters to maximise the propagation speed in regions M, A and D, and therefore, if we suppose a bolus of surfactant enters and leaves the channel in the measurement time interval, we can minimise the space and time-averaged drag reduction for applications.